 1. Connect your Android phone to a computer and select the Transfer Files option on the phone.

-2. You can now see your device name in the drive section of your computer.
+2. You shall now see your device name in the drive section of your computer.

-3. Next, open the associated device storage and navigate to the following path:
+3. Open the device storage and navigate to the following path:

 Internal Shared Storage> Android> Data